 “Nova Hall is one of the most promising visual artists of his generation” – Tim Harris, Past-Chairman of Flying Over Time: The Spirit of St. Louis Exhibition.

-Reflecting his unique narrative, Nova Hall was selected to be the 2010 Student speaker by former Dean Langland at the Arizona State University West campus’s convocation ceremony.
-Mr. Hall graduated summa cum laude with a Bachelor of Arts in Integrative Arts and Science.
+Our Chairman is founder and CCO of Flying Over Time: STEM Aviation exhibitions .
+Nova Hall is author of the mysterious book, Spirit and Creator: The Mysterious Man Behind Lindbergh’s Flight to Paris (2003), a book about his grandfather, Donald A. Hall Sr., the designer/Chief Engineer of Charles Lindbergh’s historic and famous aircraft, the Spirit of St. Louis.
+Nova Hall has been featured on the Learning Channel and other shows, focusing on the spectacular discovery of his grandfather’s lost collection as well as numerous television and print news interviews.
+Reflecting his unique story, Nova Hall competed and was eventually selected to be the 2010 Student Speaker by former Dean Langland at the Arizona State University West campus’s Convocation, graduating summa cum laude with a Bachelor of Arts in Integrative Arts and Science.
 His play, The Man behind the Spirit was preformed professionally at Arizona State University (ASU) by James Reid, actor.
 In 2011, he established Flying Over Time as an educational Arizona non-profit.
-With leadership and support from ASU’s New College, Flying Over Time’s Board applied for and received 501-(c)(3) tax-exempt status on May 20th 2013.
+With support from ASU’s New College and Flying Over Time’s Board, the organization applied and received 501c3 tax-exempt status on May 20th 2013.

-Mentored and inspired by Leandro Soto, internationally known Cuban-American visual and performance artist, Nova found a unique and consistent voice on canvases of various sizes and shapes, contributing to the Flying Over Time art collection.
-An accomplished photographer with large format cameras, drawing, and writing, he pulls from these other mediums to both comment on the subject with the materials and through the colorful shapes and collage.
-A continuing follower of the “Arte Povera” movement from Europe, his pieces reflect the vibrant colors and multi-media formats of modern “Pop Art” with a distinctive historical twist unique to his heritage.
-Leandro’s exotic Influences include his Japanese style sumi drawling, collage, and narrative process.
-Additionally, he looks to Chagall, Van de Kooning, and Rauschenberg for inspiration.
+Mentored and inspired by Leandro Soto, internationally known visual and performance artist, Nova found a unique and consistent voice on canvases of various sizes and shapes, contributing to the Flying Over Time art collection.
+An accomplished photographer with large format cameras, drawing, and writing, he takes up the brush with remarkable results.
+A strong subscriber to the “Arte Povera” movement, his pieces reflect the vibrant colors and multi-media formats of modern “Pop Art” with a distinctive historical twist.
+Influences include Japanese style sumi drawling, Chagall, Van de Kooning, and Rauschenberg.

-A few of his public speaking credentials include schools, historical societies and universities.
+His public speaking credentials include schools, historical societies and universities.
 Ie. Hofstra University, the San Diego Historical Society, and Blackwood High School.
-Nova Hall credits his years of leadership, executive management experience, and public speaking within the Toastmasters International organization (ATM-B, AL-S) and various mentors.
+Nova Hall credits his years of leadership, executive management experience, and public speaking to the Toastmasters International organization (ATM-B, AL-S) and various mentors.
 As such, Nova is confident and engaging in front of any audience.